Consensys/doc.goquorum/docs/configure-and-manage/manage/qlight-node.md

 When using [JSON-RPC security](json-rpc-api-security.md#enterprise-authorization-protocol-integration) you must provide an access token to communicate to the qlight server.

-Enable auth tokens in the qlight client using `--qlight.client.token.enabled`.
+Enable auth tokens in the qlight client using [`--qlight.client.token.enabled`](../../reference/cli-syntax.md#qlightclienttokenenabled).

-Once enabled, specify an initial value using `--qlight.client.token.value <token>`.
+Once enabled, specify an initial value using [`--qlight.client.token.value`](../../reference/cli-syntax.md#qlightclienttokenvalue).

-Specify a refresh mechanism for the token using `--qlight.client.token.management`.
+Specify a refresh mechanism for the token using [`--qlight.client.token.management`](../../reference/cli-syntax.md#qlightclienttokenmanagement).
 The valid values are:

 - `none` - the token is not refreshed (this mechanism is for development/testing purposes only).